Skip to main content

 Participants will be billed for the cost of the graduate course following the standard per-credit rate for NYU Steinhardt Graduate Study Tuition and Fees.
 In addition, study abroad courses have a supplemental Program Fee that covers the cost of housing abroad, program activities and visits, group transportation in-country, and international health insurance.
 Students can expect to be billed:

-• Steinhardt Graduate Tuition (3 credits) - $6,555
+• Steinhardt Graduate Tuition (3 credits) - TBC

 • Program Fees - $0 (these standard NYU fees are not charged for January term courses)

-• Program Fee - To be announced
+• Program Fee - TBC

 • GeoBlue International Health Insurance - Included

-Tuition, Registration, and Program fees will be due based on Bursar's Payment Schedule for the January term.
+Tuition, Registration, and Program fees will be due based on the Bursar's Payment Schedule for the January term.

 Out-of-Pocket Costs

-Students are responsible for purchasing flights to and from the program location.
-Students will be notified when to book flights.
+Students are responsible for purchasing flights to and from the program location and will be notified when to book.
 We recommend comparing tickets on multiple sites to ensure the best fare.
-Past participants have used the following flight search engines: KayakGoogle Flights, and Student Universe.

 In addition to airfare, participants should budget for other out-of-pocket costs, including daily meals (except for included welcome and farewell meals); transportation to and from the airport; passport and/or visa fees (if applicable); vaccination costs (if applicable); and other personal incidentals.
 These costs will vary depending on individual students' budgets, preferences, and choices.
-Students are encouraged to research potential costs by using online budgeting tools such as Numbeo, Expatistan, and Budget Your Trip.
+Participants are encouraged to use the Study Abroad Budget Worksheet linked below to estimate these expenses.

 Scholarships

-NYU Steinhardt offers several graduate study abroad scholarships and maintains a list of additional external funding opportunities.
+NYU Steinhardt offers two short-term study abroad scholarships and maintains a list of additional external funding opportunities.

 Study Abroad Budget Worksheet

 PLEASE NOTE: This spreadsheet lists possible expenses and may not be all-inclusive of program costs.
-In addition, your costs may fluctuate based on changes in currency exchange rates, airfare, varying personal lifestyles, etc. While this is a good tool for reviewing study abroad expenses, the results should be considered to be an estimate of the total cost of participation.
+In addition, costs may fluctuate due to changes in currency exchange rates, airfare, personal preferences, and other factors.
+While this is a good tool for reviewing study abroad expenses, the results should be considered estimates.

 Housing

 Students stay in shared-occupancy housing arranged by the Office of Global Affairs.
-Your housing is included in your Program Fee.
+The cost of housing is included in the Program Fee.
 Group accommodation dates correspond with the program dates listed above.

 Flight, Travel, and Visa Information